griffinwoj/Galactic-Tracker/README.md

-# Idea Co.
-Employee Tracker
+# Star Wars SQL Employee Tracker

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:

-Idea Co.
-SQL: Employee Tracker is fantasy employee management system that allows non-developers to easily view and interact with information stored in an SQL database.
-These interfaces are called content management systems (CMS).
-Objective is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
-Once done, create a walkthrough video that demonstrates the interfaces functionality and acceptance criteria + BONUS acceptance criteria.
+The fictional employee management system Star Wars SQL: Employee Tracker makes it simple for non-developers to view and interact with data kept in a SQL database.
+CMS stands for content management systems, which are these interfaces.
+The goal is to create a command-line application from scratch using Node.js, Inquirer, and MySQL to manage a company's employee database.

-# Overview

-## The Challenge:
+<--- Make a walkthrough video that explains the capabilities of the interface and the acceptance criteria + BONUS acceptance criteria once you're finished. ------>

+## Overview and Project Goals

 Create an interfaces that allows non-developers to easily view and interact with information stored in an SQL Employee Tracker database.
 These interfaces are called content management systems (CMS).
 Objective is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 Once done, create a walkthrough video that demonstrates the interfaces functionality and acceptance criteria + BONUS acceptance criteria.

-## User Story
 ```md
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company